 Our HAB forecasts alert coastal managers to blooms before they cause serious damage.
-Short-term (once or twice weekly) forecasts identify which blooms are harmful, where they are, how big they are, and where they're headed.
-Longer-term, seasonal forecasts predict the severity of
+Short-term (once or twice weekly) forecasts identify which blooms are potentially harmful, where they are, how big they are, and where they're likely headed.
+Longer-term, seasonal forecasts predict the potential severity of the blooms.

-Early warning provides health officials, environmental managers and water treatment facility operators information to focus their testing to guide beach and shellfish bed closures or water treatment in a more appropriate timeframe.
-They also allow the seafood and tourism industries to minimize impacts.
+Early warning provides health officials, environmental managers, and water treatment facility operators information to focus monitoring efforts to guide beach and shellfish bed closures or water treatment in a more appropriate timeframe.
+They also provide the opportunity for the seafood and tourism industries to minimize impacts.

-HAB forecasts are based on understanding the causes of HABs and how they respond to changing weather and ocean conditions.
+HAB forecasts are based on understanding the causes HABs and how they respond to changing weather and water conditions.
 The other critical component of a HAB forecast is the ability to routinely and remotely detect HABs, their toxins, and environmental conditions that foster blooms and enhance their toxicity.

 NOAA conducts and funds the development of HAB forecasts in collaboration with academic, state, and local manager partners.
 Once pilot forecasts are developed and validated, the forecasting ability is transitioned to operations, often as part of the NOAA HAB Operational Forecasting System (HABOFS).
 Then, similar to weather forecasts, regional HAB forecasts are issued on a regular basis during the seasons when HABs occur.

 **2015 Early Season Projections for Harmful Algal Bloom Severity in Western Lake Erie**